MTKS-3254-KNT/Personal_note/README.md

 |        |                    |                                       |

 ### Association
-- has_many: notes
+- has_many :notes
-- has_many: comments
+- has_many :comments

 ---